NYU Langone Health: Joan and Joel Smilow Research Center

-The Joan and Joel Smilow Research Center, devoted to translational research, is located on NYU Langone Health’s midtown Manhattan campus along the Franklin D. Roosevelt East River Drive.
+The Joan and Joel Smilow Research Center, devoted to translational research, is located on NYU Langone Health's midtown Manhattan campus along the Franklin D. Roosevelt East River Drive.
 Opened in 2006, the 13-story building houses more than 40 multidisciplinary research teams in cancer, cardiovascular biology, dermatology, genetics, and infectious diseases.
 It serves as the main research hub for the NYU Langone's Laura and Isaac Perlmutter Cancer Center.

+Centers and institutes

 Laura and Isaac Perlmutter Cancer Center

-Laura and Isaac Perlmutter Cancer Center is one of 53 cancer centers in the U.S. designated a Comprehensive Cancer Center by the National Cancer Institute, part of the National Institutes of Health.
+Laura and Isaac Perlmutter Cancer Center is one of 56 cancer centers in the U.S. designated a Comprehensive Cancer Center by the National Cancer Institute, part of the National Institutes of Health.
 The designation signifies a commitment to research, clinical trials, education and training, community outreach, and the development of effective approaches to cancer prevention, diagnosis, and treatment.
 The Center pursues research in cancer genome dynamics, cancer cell biology, melanoma, tumor immunology, and epidemiology and cancer control.
-The Center’s Blood and Marrow Transplant Program is certified by the Foundation for the Accreditation of Cellular Therapy to perform autologous transplants.
+The center's Blood and Marrow Transplant Program is certified by the Foundation for the Accreditation of Cellular Therapy to perform autologous and allogeneic transplants for adult patients and autologous transplants for pediatric patients.
 Dermatologists at NYU Langone Health were the first to develop criteria for early detection of melanoma.

 Rusk Rehabilitation

-Rusk Rehabilitation is ranked the #1 rehabilitation program in New York State by U.S. News & World Report.
-At NYU Langone Health’s inpatient and outpatient locations, its clinicians treat a range of adult and pediatric conditions, including brain injury, spinal cord injury, cancer, cardiac and pulmonary diseases, chronic neurological diseases, orthopedic and musculoskeletal diseases, limb loss, and stroke.
+Rusk Rehabilitation is ranked the #1 rehabilitation program in New York State and one of the top five in the country by U.S. News & World Report.
+At 28 inpatient and outpatient locations, its clinicians treat a range of adult and pediatric conditions, including brain injury, spinal cord injury, cancer, cardiac and pulmonary diseases, chronic neurological diseases, orthopedic and musculoskeletal diseases, limb loss, and stroke.

 Rusk Rehabilitation was established in 1948 as the first comprehensive medical training program in rehabilitation in the world.
-Its founder, Howard A. Rusk, MD, chair of the Department of Physical Medicine and Rehabilitation at what is now NYU Grossman School of Medicine, is considered the father of rehabilitation medicine.
-He drew on his experience treating wounded World War II veterans to develop a philosophy of caring for the patient as whole person.
-Rusk Rehabilitation’s inpatient programs at Tisch Hospital and NYU Langone Orthopedic Hospital are accredited by the Commission on Accreditation of Rehabilitation Facilities.
+Its founder, Howard A. Rusk, MD, chair of the Department of Physical Medicine and Rehabilitation at what is now NYU Grossman School of Medicine, is considered the father of comprehensive rehabilitation medicine.
+He drew on his experience treating wounded World War II veterans to develop a philosophy of caring for the patient as a whole person.
+Rusk Rehabilitation's inpatient programs at Tisch Hospital and NYU Langone Orthopedic Hospital are accredited by the Commission on Accreditation of Rehabilitation Facilities.

-Achievements

-In 2010, NYU Langone received a Gold Seal of Approval from the Joint Commission, reflecting a commitment to high-quality care, and in 2009, the Rusk Institute and Hospital for Joint Diseases received accreditation from the Commission on Accreditation of Rehabilitation Facilities.

-On July 28, 2011, Becker's Hospital Review listed the Hospital for Joint Diseases at NYU Langone Health under 60 Hospitals With Great Orthopedic Programs.

-NYU Langone Health has earned a 5-star rating for safety, quality, and patient experience from the Centers for Medicare & Medicaid Service.
+Vilcek Institute of Graduate Biomedical Sciences

+In 2020, the institute, which offers programs in the basic medical sciences leading to a Ph.D. and M.D./Ph.D., was named in honor of Jan T. Vilcek, MD, PhD, a professor emeritus of microbiology and trustee of NYU Langone Health.
+Vilcek codeveloped the monoclonal antibody that is the basis for Remicade, a drug widely used to treat certain chronic inflammatory disorders.